algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

 1. Hardware part
     - The team had some trouble with the hardware, as the components were not working as expected.
     - The team decided to take other components that were working properly.
+    - Also certain functions in the code were not working as expected.
 2. Reverse engineering
     - The team had some trouble with the reverse engineering of the existing software mainly because of the hardware components.
 3. Working for a real company